briahnna123/run_analysis/README.md

 # Anaysis/Subsetting:
 Used Traditional Method of Subseting to seperate data; The packages dpylr and data.table were used to <br />
 mainpulate data values. <br />
-# The Transformation of Complete Table-- Goal was to Combine Testing and Training sets, with their <br />
-Respective Activities & Subjects. <br />
+# The Transformation of Complete Table-- Goal was to Combine Testing and Training sets, with their Respective Activities & Subjects. <br />
 1. cbind() function for Variables: test_set, test_set_act test_sub # To Mix Testing, Activities, and Subjects <br />
 2. cbind() function for Variables: train_set, train_set_act, train_sub # To Mix Traning Activities and Subjects <br />
 3. rbind() function for Variable Completed cbound test_set and train_set # To Mix of Complete Testing and Traning   <br />